 Continuing Ed instructors are practicing artists, fine craftspeople, and designers who are keenly interested in helping you connect with your creativity.

-JOAN IRVIN is an interdisciplinary artist, educator, writer, and curator.
+Is an interdisciplinary artist, educator, writer, and curator.
 Her jewellery and small-scale mixed media works have been exhibited nationally, in the U.S., Europe, and Asia.
 Originally trained as a ceramist, Joan obtained a BFA in Visual Arts from The University of Calgary, and subsequently completed The Banff Centre's Advanced Studio Program.
 After working as a ceramic artist, technician and supervisor of Calgary's Wildflower Arts Centre, Joan registered in the Jewellery + Metals program at Alberta University of the Arts in 1999, winning numerous awards and graduating with distinction.
-She further developed her metalworking skills through study at the Penland School of Crafts, working with a goldsmith, and an AFA Art Production Grant.
-An active arts advocate, Joan was awarded the Alberta Craft Council's 2009 Award of Honour.
+She further developed her metalworking skills through study at the Penland School of Crafts, work with a goldsmith, an AFA Art Production Grant, and artist residencies.
+An active arts advocate, Joan was awarded the Alberta Craft Council's 2009 Award of Honour, and ACAD's Alumni Legacy Award in 2016.
 Examples of Joan's work can be found in Dona Meilach's book, Teapots: Makers & Collectors.

 Was born in Poland and graduated with a Masters Degree in 2009.
 She majored in printing on textiles and video art at Academy of Fine Arts in Lodz, Poland.
 During a one-year exchange student program Kasia explored mixed media, drawing, installation and printing on textiles at Alberta University of the Arts.
 She moved to Canada in 2009 where she now lives.
 Her artistic practice involves creating large-scale textile pieces, drawings and video installations.
 Her art has been shown in galleries in Berlin, Germany, Warsaw and Lodz, Poland, Klatowy in the Czech Republic, and in Calgary.
-Learn more about Kasia's approach to teaching on our YouTube channel

-MELANIE T. LONG is a second generation Calgarian.
+Is a second generation Calgarian.
 She holds a Bachelor of Art from Alberta University of the Arts, majoring in glass, and a Bachelor of Education from the University of Calgary, majoring in Secondary Arts Education.
 Ms Long has studied glass worldwide including Pilchuck Glass School, Penland School of Crafts, Chrysler Museum of Glass, and the Australian National University.
 Long has taught painting and drawing classes at numerous institutions and locations including the Calgary Board of Education, Montserrat in the West Indies, and the Guna Yala region located in the San Blas Archipelago.
 She has exhibited her work throughout North America.
 Often combining multiple mediums, Long explores the psychology and physiology of anthropomorphism.
 Examples of her work can be seen at www.melanietlong.com.

 Received her art education at AUArts, and has applied her art and painting skills in the areas of graphic art, visual presentation, film and television properties, jewellery design, furniture design, decorative and faux painting, and paleontological restoration.
 She has exhibited throughout Alberta and her work can be found in many public, private and corporate collections.
 In 2001, Stoddart Kids published "The Night Fire", a children's book written and illustrated by Lori.
 Deeply involved in fine oil painting, Lori also has a passion for teaching visual arts.
 Learn more Lori's work and her approach to teaching on our YouTube channel.

-MALCOLM MOONEY is an artist, poet, singer and lyricist, and one of the most celebrated figures in contemporary music circles.
+Is an artist, poet, singer and lyricist, and one of the most celebrated figures in contemporary music circles.
 He was the original vocalist with the seminal 1960s/1970s German rock band CAN.
 Mooney’s recordings with Can remain among the most influential of the past forty years.
 Mooney appears on seven CAN albums including ‘Monster Movie’ (1969) and ‘Soundtracks’ (1970).
 He left the band in 1970, returning to the United States to focus on his own artistic development.
 In 1986 Mooney rejoined CAN to record the reunion album ‘Rite Time.’
 Since then Mooney has continued to make art, write, and work on musical projects including 1998’s ‘Malcolm Mooney & The Tenth Planet’ that released a self-titled album that year, ‘Mogadishu’ in 2005, ‘Hysterica’ in 2006 and ‘inCANtations’ in 2011.
 White Columns Gallery released WC006, with poems and music at the NY Art Book Fair at PS1 in 2012.
 Mooney performed with White Columns curator, and DJ, Matthew Higgs at Art Basel Miami in 2013.
 Most recently Mooney recorded an album and produced a book for Pavees Dance, a new group that appeared in February 2014 at The Sons D’Hiver festival in Paris.
 Malcolm Mooney has performed and exhibited his artwork extensively over the past thirty years, most recently at White Columns Gallery in NYC and at Skyline College Art Gallery in San Bruno California.
 Malcolm Mooney received an MFA from California State University in 1987, and a BFA from Boston University’s School of Fine Arts and Applied Arts in 1979.

-SANDY WONG’s passion for design and typography began at a very early age and has never faltered.
+Passion for design and typography began at a very early age and has never faltered.
 With over 20 years of industry experience, Sandy has produced an array of marketing collateral for a variety of industries ranging from residential and resort real estate to public sports facilities to retail packaging.
 From hand drawn type to the creation of full bodied marketing campaigns, her work in art direction and graphic design have been recognized throughout Canada and the United States.
 Graduating from Durham College’s Graphic Design program, with stops at Alberta University of the Arts and Ryerson University along the way, Sandy continues to explore new mediums of creative expression through glass blowing and painting.
 View Sandy’s work at Sandy-Wong.myportfolio.com

-WILLIAM YEE came to Canada from Hong Kong in 1975 to seek freedom and inspiration in the arts.
+Came to Canada from Hong Kong in 1975 to seek freedom and inspiration in the arts.
 After a year of study in The Fine Art Faculty at the University of Lethbridge, William came to Calgary in 1977 to join the first group of students to enter AUArts's Photography Major program.
 Since then, he has been involved in various commercial photography businesses, including set up of the first independent 1 Hour Photo Lab in Calgary in 1985.
 In his 30+ years as a professional photographer, though working in many fields of commercial photography, William's passion remains editorial photography.
 He believes a photo should lead viewers to think and imagine what the story is behind the image, and that there should always be a deeper meaning in a photograph besides the obvious presentation of the image.